gwan93/SomeMaps/README.md

 SomeMaps is a full stack web application built with Node, Express, and PostgresSQL, using the Leaflet api and plugins.
 It allows users to create a map and save associated pins to it.
 Users can view maps saved by others.
 They can also add images, descriptions and titles to their own pins.

 This project was completed by [Eric M](https://github.com/ermurray), [Gio W](https://github.com/gwan93), & [Nolan E](https://github.com/Nolan-E) for the midterm project at Lighthouse Labs.

+[Hosted on Heroku](https://somemaps-gw.herokuapp.com/) - Please wait up to 30 seconds to allow for Heroku's servers to wake up after clicking the link.
 ****
 ## Features